wootencl/apidocs-v4/source/includes/_claims.md

 patient.middle_name | Optional: The patient’s middle name. | 2: Patient's Name
 patient.last_name | Required: The patient’s last name. | 2: Patient's Name
 patient.pregnant | Patient pregnancy indicator.
 Defaults to false. |
 patient.relationship | Required: The patient’s relationship to the subscriber.
-A fill list of possible values is included [below](#relationships). | 6: Patient's relationship to the insured subscriber | Information about the insurance subscriber as it appears on their policy. | subscriber.address | The subscriber’s address information as specified on their policy. | 7: Insured's address subscriber.address.address_lines | The subscriber’s street address information as specified on their policy. (e.g. ["123 N MAIN ST"]) |
+A full list of possible values is included [below](#relationships). | 6: Patient's relationship to the insured subscriber | Information about the insurance subscriber as it appears on their policy. | subscriber.address | The subscriber’s address information as specified on their policy. | 7: Insured's address subscriber.address.address_lines | The subscriber’s street address information as specified on their policy. (e.g. ["123 N MAIN ST"]) |